axibase/arduino/dataTransmission/README.md

 ```

 ##DHT11 sensor
-If you are not using a DHT11-sensor and DHT-library, you should comment out follow lines from code:
+If you are not using a DHT11-sensor and DHT-library, you should comment out follow lines in the MQTT sketch:
 ```
 #include "DHT.h" //add DHT library
 ```